⇾ We take off the masks and say what we REALLY want to say.

-*NOTE* This video was recorded LIVE inside my Facebook group, Brand Boldly for Service-Based Entrepreneurs as a #ThirstyThursday training video.
+*NOTE* This episode was recorded LIVE inside my Facebook group, Brand Boldly for Service-Based Entrepreneurs.
 Join the group to participate LIVE and get your questions answered in real time.

 There are four basic things to understand about branding and how to use your archetype.
 Number one is that YOU are your brand.
 Okay, you, you, you are your brand.
 You are your differentiator.
 You are your special sauce.
 The special sauce.
 I think that’s weird when people say that, I don’t really that term, but your unique selling proposition or value proposition or whatever marketing word you want to use for it, you are what sets you apart from everyone else.
 That’s why one of my core values is community over competition because I 127% believe that there is no such thing as competition.
 I can do the exact same thing and provide the exact same service as someone else.
 But it doesn’t matter.
 Because you’re attracted to me because of me and because of my personality and because of how I present the information or you’re attracted to them and you think I’m weird and that’s cool, too.
 I am my brand.
 You are your brand.
 That’s where those archetypes are gonna play the biggest role.